It was like peeling off an electrified suit.

 That’s exactly how I described what it was like when I first began removing triggers and adding the right medicines.

 I never knew a time when my nerves weren’t hypersensitive.
 It affected me from head to toe, all the time, day and night.
-My eyes, ears, skin, and everywhere else both inside and out had nerves firing off, causing all sorts of symptoms from ringing in my ears to visual anomalies and sunlight sensitivity to numbness and tingling.
+My eyes, ears, skin, and everywhere else both inside and out had nerves firing off, causing all sorts of discomfort.

 I still get nearly all of them when I am triggered, but they quiet right back down as soon as my mast cells go back to sleep again, thankfully.